microsoft/BotBuilder-Samples/experimental/adaptive-tool/README.md

 ## Install From Local VSIX File
 1. [Build VSIX from code.](#buildPackage)
-2. Open vscode and navigate to extension tab
+2. Open vscode and navigate to extension tab.
-3. Select 'install from VSIX...'
+3. Select 'install from VSIX...'.

 # Features